Jadersonrilidio/product-inventory/README.md

             "Web Controllers are stored at the root of the Controller folders."
         },
-        "Core": "The app Core classes are stored here.", "Middlewares": "All Middleware classes and interface + MiddlewareQueue are stored here."
+        "Core": "The app Core classes are stored here.", "Middleware": "All Middleware classes and interface + MiddlewareQueue are stored here."
     },
     "Infrastructure": {
         "Database": "Database Connection abstraction classes are stored here.",